 Managing disease in dairy herds using a full vaccination programme can not only improve animal health and welfare, but increase profitability, with healthy cows working efficiently to maximise production.
 Therefore, it also helps towards being more sustainable.

 Anything which impacts on this, such as a disease outbreak, will have far-reaching implications, not least on the bottom line.

-Many diseases, such as BVD and IBR, which reduce yield, fertility, feed conversion efficiency and lifetime production, are preventable by vaccination along with effective biosecurity and management regimes.
+Many diseases, such as BVD and IBR, which reduce milk yield, fertility, feed conversion efficiency and lifetime production, are preventable by vaccination along with effective biosecurity and management regimes.

 Steph Small, MSD Animal Health dairy veterinary adviser, says: “By taking a proactive approach to disease prevention by using vaccines, you are safeguarding the health of the herd."

 Research shows that farmers often only vaccinate if they think they have a disease problem or there is a perceived risk of disease, but by this time a disease can have taken hold and damage is being done.

 “One of the issues is that in some cases there are obvious clinical signs of disease, but in other instances subclinical disease may be present and impacting on performance without the farmer being aware of it and accepting current levels as ‘the norm.